Meeting future rail skills demand

 Creating a more inclusive and diverse industry

-To compete for this talent, rail needs to show that it offers a flexible, welcoming and inclusive workplace.
+Many of the skills Australia’s rail sector needs are in high demand around the world.
+To compete for this talent, rail must show that it offers flexible, welcoming and inclusive workplaces where people can thrive.

 How to participate